Create a list of articles to read later. You will be able to access your list from any article in Discover.

 The number in urban areas is thought to have increased from 33,000 in 1995 to 150,000 in 2017.
 However, in 2018 there was a 42% decline in red foxes in Britain, although the cause is unknown.

-Fox populations are self-regulating, with attempted culls proving unsuccessful.
+Attempted culls have proved unsuccessful.
 In the 1970s, London boroughs were responsible for their resident foxes.
 In Bromley, a fox-control officer killed 300 foxes a year, but made no dent in the population.
 Urban fox control was abandoned in the 1980s.

 If you remove a fox from an area, their territory will likely be claimed by another within a matter of days.
 Removing foxes also usually results in a larger breeding population the next year.